-In today’s busy world, however, it’s easy to get caught up in the holiday madness and give a gift of convenience rather than a gift of warmth.
+Whether it’s a personal or client holiday gift, in today’s busy world, however, it’s easy to get caught up in the holiday madness and give a gift of convenience rather than a gift of warmth.
 Here are three simple things to think about before delivering your holiday gifts this year.

 1. Is the card personalized?

 Many of us are guilty of this common gifting mistake.
 We mass produce our neighbor Christmas gifts, attach a “From the Jones Family” sticker on each, load them into a box, and drop them onto the porches of our neighbors.
 Think how much more meaningful a gift would be if it included a short, but sincere, handwritten note addressed directly to the recipient and including a quick personalized message.

 2. Does the gift work for the recipient?